crhowell/devstack/README.md

 # devstack
-A repo to use with VSCode Remote Containers that creates a Python, Node, Postgres development stack environment.
+A repo to use with VSCode Remote Containers that creates a Python, Node, Postgres development environment.